 The Fairfield Pickleball Club hosts the Second Annual Regional Tournament on Saturday, January 19, 2019, at the MUM Rec Center in Fairfield.
 To register, contact Ron Bessette at email@example.com or go to Fairfield Pickleball Club on Facebook.

 But no, the growth of this sport is serious.
 The pickleball craze is taking over communities all over the country and the world.
-According to a Sports & Fitness Industry Association report in 2017, there are upwards of 2.8 million pickleball players in the U.S., and more than 12,000 pickleball courts in North America, increasing at a rate of 76 per month.
+According to a Sports & Fitness Industry Association report in 2017, about 2.8 million people play pickleball in the U.S..
+There are over 12,000 pickleball courts in North America, increasing at a rate of 76 per month.
 You can find them at recreation centers and retirement communities, in PE classes and at YMCAs.

 Many pickleball players, I learned recently at Fairfield’s courts, know exactly how the game got its name.
 It arose out of some silliness (or a creative slump) on the part of its family of origin: the trio of Congressman Joel Pritchard, Barney McCallum, and Bill Bell, who invented pickleball in the summer of 1965 on Bainbridge Island, Washington, as a way to entertain their families.

 The sport remained nameless until one day Pritchard’s wife Joan gazed long and hard at their ball-stealing cocker spaniel, Pickles, and made history when she announced, “So anyways, what the hell, let’s just call it pickleball.”

 So what is pickleball, exactly?

 Pickleball (n): a paddle sport that draws from badminton, tennis, and ping pong, played on a badminton-like court using a 36-inch-tall net.

 In this era of cultural appropriation, why not blend three long-established sports into a new one that’s, well, super fun and maybe a tad easier to play?

 A Popularity Surge

 Though it’s been around for 50 years, pickleball has suddenly become all the rage.
 Why?
 In the technology field, when a product’s sales surge past its pool of early users to the mass market, it is said to have “crossed the chasm.”
 Pickleball, after five decades, has done exactly that over the last three years.